 Safety ropes are manufactured using a combination of nylon and polyester woven tightly together to create a strong cord.
 The diameter of the rope will determine its maximum strength.
 Obviously, the rope with the largest diameter is the strongest because more material is used to create it.
 Major construction sites are subject to a random visit from a certified safety inspector who will check to see if workers are wearing the appropriate safety harness attached to the right safety rope while they are working.

 Ropes are a common household and industrial utility.
-Every home has at least two kinds of ropes use for various purposes.
-Businesses/retail, industries and manufacturing businesses use ropes that are made of synthetic materials, metal traces, and natural fibers – that are strong enough to bear a heavy load, the prime requirement of an industrial process.
+Every home has at least two kinds of ropes used for various purposes.
+Businesses/retail, industries, and manufacturing businesses use ropes that are made of synthetic materials, metal traces, and natural fibers – that are strong enough to bear a heavy load, the prime requirement of an industrial process.

-In the following sections, we talk about how different types of ropes, offered by rope suppliers, that can be used as life-saving tool during adventure sports, traveling, camping, jungle safaris, and other activities -
+In the following sections, we talk about different types of ropes offered by rope suppliers that can be used as life-saving tools during adventure sports, traveling, camping, jungle safaris, and other activities.

-Sisal: This is the natural fiber rope that we often see around us.
-People going for hiking or adventuring do not really prefer these ropes, because they are bulky and heavy, however, they are very strong and can be used for many life-saving purposes.
+- This is the natural fiber rope that we often see around us.
+People going hiking or adventuring do not really prefer these ropes because they are bulky and heavy.
+However, they are very strong and can be used for many life-saving purposes.